Header background image

 Logo invertedFCORome Leonardo da Vinci Airport

-Flight Arrivals To Rome Leonardo da Vinci Airport (FCO)
+Flight Arrivals To Rome Airport (FCO)

-As one of the busiest airports in Europe, Rome Leonardo da Vinci Airport, also known as Fiumicino Airport, welcomes over 40 million passengers annually.
+As one of the busiest airports in Europe, Rome Airport, also known as Fiumicino Airport, welcomes over 40 million passengers annually.
 With four terminals catering to domestic, international, and low-cost flights, it is important to know which terminal your flight will be arriving at before your flight arrival.
 Upon arrival, passengers can expect efficient baggage claim areas, a variety of airlines, and helpful resources for checking flight status and meeting loved ones.
 Here's what you need to know about flight arrivals to FCO.

 Arrival Terminals